Read Gisele Bundchen's Adorable 40th Birthday Note to Tom Brady

 “Happy Birthday @gisele,” he wrote at the time.
 “This has been such a special year and we all love you more than you could ever know!
 I love this picture because you are in your element…loving life, nature, and your family!
 We love you.
 Papai, Jack, Benny, and Vivi.”

-The couple married in a small ceremony in California in 2009 and are parents of son Ben, seven, and daughter Vivian, four.
-The athlete is also dad of son Jack, 10, with ex Bridget Moynahan.
+The couple married in a small ceremony in California in 2009 and are parents of son Ben, 7, and daughter Vivian, 4 The athlete is also dad of son Jack, 10, with ex Bridget Moynahan.

 Bundchen and Brady celebrated their eight-year wedding anniversary in February.